Mateo lifts Orioles past Boston in MLB Little League Classic

 "I'm just grateful that he's still alive because I was pretty much told he had a zero percent chance to live," Oliverson told The Associated Press.
 "We feel very fortunate."

 The rest of the day featured the usual revelry now associated with a game in which millionaire big leaguers get to act like kids for a day.
-Orioles manager Brandon Hyde and Red Sox manager Alex Cora both took cardboard rides down the outfield hill outside the Little League World Series stadium.
-So did stars for both teams.
+Hyde and Red Sox manager Alex Cora took cardboard rides down the outfield hill outside the Little League World Series stadium.
+Cora's father founded the Little League chapter in the manager's hometown of Caguas in 1969.

 The front-row seats behind the dugouts belonged to 12-year-olds dressed in full uniform and hanging on every pitch -- well, at least when they didn't chase the team mascots for photos or storm the concourse between each inning in hopes of having a major leaguer toss them a ball.